 Medical and behavioral health practitioners are required to report sexual abuse and must inform inmates of their duty to report at the instigation of services.

 Access to medical and behavioral health care shall be provided immediately, upon report or discovery, to victims of sexual abuse.
 Evaluation and treatment of victims shall include follow up services, a treatment plan, and if necessary.
-Referrals for continued care shall be offered after an inmate leaves the facility.
+Referrals for continued care shall be offered after an inmate who leaves the facility.

 When medically and procedurally appropriate, victims and perpetrators of sexual abuse will be offered an off-site forensic medical exam performed by a certified Sexual Assault Nurse Examiner (SANE), at no cost to the inmate.